alaraayan/sei-project-4-frontend/README.md

 The main takeaway for me was that I got to develop the muscle of switching between programming languages.
 All our previous projects were built using JavaScript and for this project, we had to go back and forth between JavaScript and Python.
 This felt challenging at first, but felt more and more natural with time and ended up being helpful to differentiate logic.

-We worked incredibly well together as a team and complimented each other's strengths and in the end, have a project we are proud of.</p>
+We worked incredibly well together as a team and complemented each other's strengths and in the end, have a project we are proud of.</p>

 ## Future Features